cagrin/tSQLt-edge/README.md

 - Use tSQLt assertions in internal tests

 ## Compatibility
-[tSQLt-edge 0.4.0](https://www.nuget.org/packages/tSQLt.Edge/0.4.0) is partially compatible with tSQLt unit testing framework.
+[tSQLt-edge](https://www.nuget.org/packages/tSQLt.Edge) is partially compatible with tSQLt unit testing framework.
 See [full user guide](https://tsqlt.org/full-user-guide/) for more details about tSQLt.

 ||Status|
 |--- |---|